 This is representative of a number of Abdu’l-Baha’s talks, recorded in Persian and in English, in which he discusses the imperfection of humans in the ‘state of nature.’
 He is arguing against the contemporary cultural fad of primitivism (the ballet L’après-midi d’un faune was first performed in 1912) and, specifically in relation to educational theory, the idea of Rousseau that nature is inherently perfect, and that ‘uncorrupted morals’ prevail in humans in ‘the state of nature.’
 The phrase “the noble savage” is often attributed to Rousseau, but ‘savage’ is a mis-translation.
 The French word “sauvage” means ‘wild,’ as in ‘a wild flower,’ it should be translated with ‘natural’ or ‘uncultivated’ rather than ‘savage.’
 Rousseau argued for the nobility of the natural man.

 The talk I cited above is interesting, because Abdu’l-Baha gives two examples of what people are like if left in the state of nature: one is a fictional ancient people, the Turanians, and the other is the people of ‘Central Africa.’
-Abdu’l-Baha is asking us to imagine what people are like if entirely in the state of nature.
+Abdu’l-Baha is asking us to imagine what people are like if left entirely in the state of nature.
 Today, we might say, “imagine an isolated group who have never been contacted, in New Guinea or deep in the Amazon.”
 Such thought experiments are not derogatory references to an actual people, because obviously once we know about an actual people, they also know about us, and we can no longer imagine them as a people untouched by our ways.
 So the ‘natural man’ is always imagined living in unexplored territory.
 In the lead-up to World War I, Central Africa was used in this figure of speech, because Central Africa had captured European imagination through the exploits of the 19th century explorers and the machinations of the colonial powers’ ‘scramble for Africa.’
 The map of the continent had largely been coloured in, but what lay within the claimed territories was still a matter of speculation.
 In the world of sober fact, New Guinea and the Amazon and Orinoco basins were even more uncharted in those days, but in the world of imagination, ‘Africa’ was the name to conjure with.
-Moreover, because of the impact of the slave trade and of English, French and Arab incursions, societies in Central Africa may well have been at a deep point, even compared to their own past.
+Moreover, because of the impact of the slave trade and of European and Arab incursions, societies in Central Africa may well have been at a deep point, even compared to their own past.

 If we are being strictly consistent with Bahai teachings, both the ancient Turanians and a hypothetic people in (nineteenth century) Central Africa are inappropriate examples of ‘humanity in a state of nature,’ since the Bahai teachings say that God has never left any people without grace and the guidance of prophets and saints; moreover, the word I have translated as ‘training’ or ‘education’ means something much broader than formal education: it includes the upbringing that parents give to their children.
 Can we even imagine a people without that?
 The pure ‘natural man’ without such education is obviously a fiction, a figure of speech.